PrestaShop/docs/testing/unit-tests/how-to-execute-tests.md

 ```
 {{% /notice %}}

-This will give you a nice report of how much of your code was covered by the tests and you can extend your tests to get closer to a perfect score of 100%.
+This will give you a nice report of how much of your code was covered by the tests, and you can extend your tests to get closer to a perfect score of 100%.

 {{% notice tip %}}
 Running the coverage check does take a bit of time, be patient.